Beermaster90/DjangoShellyElectiricityAutomation/README.md

 bash docker-prod.sh
 ```
 - The app will run on port 8000.
-- Persistent data is stored in the `data/` folder in your project root.
+- Persistent data is stored in `~/DjangoShellyElectiricityAutomation/data/` in your home directory.

 ### 2. Test
 To build and run the test container: